20 Dec - 6 min read

 Hence, BNM is of the view that vehicle owners must have the right to choose an insurance cover that is “appropriate to their needs and should be not be made to purchase insurance protection other than that required by law.”

-All that said, insurance for some may turn out to be the saving grace to help rebuild their lives but not for everyone.
-Those who opted not to have additional cover or for those who simply cannot afford the luxury of an insurance premium every month; this is little respite.
+All that said, insurance for some may turn out to be the saving grace to help rebuild their lives – but not for everyone.
+Those who opted not to have additional cover or for those who simply cannot afford the ability to pay for this protection, the losses incurred can be life-changing.

-The Malaysian Insider reported that many victims they interviewed have little or no money; do odd jobs and are petty traders – it’s unlikely that they would have been able to afford a basic policy premium, much less a comprehensive one with added extras.
-So it is again, in a cruel twist of fate that the people who most need help to rebuild, will more than likely not receive it – at least not from insurance companies.
+The Malaysian Insider reported that many victims they interviewed have little or no money, do odd jobs, and are petty traders – it’s unlikely that they would have been able to afford a basic policy premium, much less a comprehensive one with added extras.
+So it is again in a cruel twist of fate that the people who most need help to rebuild, will more than likely not receive it – at least not from their insurance packages.

 Subscribe to our exclusive weekly newsletter and we’ll bring you the week’s highlights of financial news, expert tips, guides, and the latest credit card and e-wallet deals.